-Not only is this Miso Soup wonderfully comforting, and ready to eat in under 10 minutes, it is so simple to throw together that even with the fogginess of a head cold clouding my thinking I was able to assemble a bowl of Soba Miso Soup to slurp on as I snuggled under a blanket with a marathon of Downton Abbey.
+And it's also so simple to throw together that even with the fogginess of a head cold clouding my thinking I was able to assemble a bowl of Soba Miso Soup to slurp on as I snuggled under a blanket with a marathon of Downtown Abbey.

 - TO SERVE: